DeepuSahni/deepakLab/README.md

 #### Starting the server
 1. Go into directory `deepak-sever`
-2. Build the prject and make fresh jar file:
+2. Build the project and make fresh jar file:
    * `mvn clean install`
-   * To skip tests use
+   * To skip tests use:
     ```
     mvn clean install -Dmaven.test.skip=true -DskipTests -Dmaven.test.failure.ignore=true
     ```
-3. Run the server on port 9091 (or any available port.)
+3. Run the server on port 9091 (or any available port):
    * `java -jar target/deepak-server-0.1.0.jar --server.port=9091`
 4. Please remember this port number, you would need this when making request from client.

 #### Starting the client
 1. Go into directory `deepak-client`
-2. Build the prject and make fresh jar file:
+2. Build the project and make fresh jar file:
    * `mvn clean install`
-   * To skip tests use
+   * To skip tests use:
     ```
     mvn clean install -Dmaven.test.skip=true -DskipTests -Dmaven.test.failure.ignore=true
     ```
-3. Run the server on port 9090 (or any available port.)
+3. Run the client on port 9090 (or any available port):
    * `java -jar target/deepak-client-0.1.0.jar --server.port=9090`

 ## Invoking Requests
-1. Connect to server (running on port 9091) and store data in client (running on 9090)
+1. Connect to the server (running on port 9091) and store data in client (running on 9090):
    * http://localhost:9090/fetchAndStore/9091
    * Use request type = GET (Rpeat to keep adding new records to client db.)
    * Result: Fetches a new record from sever and saves the same into client database.